Cultural Intelligence (CQ): A Must-Have Skill for Leading Multicultural Teams

-Leaders must be knowledgeable and open minded of different cultures to gain a better understanding of employees and find a way to help them work together as a team.
+Leaders must be knowledgeable and open-minded about different cultures to gain a better understanding of employees from different backgrounds and find a way to help them work together as a team.

-Some cultures have a more direct style of addressing problems, while others prefer to focus on the relationship and take a more subtle approach.
-For example, the Dutch have a reputation for being very straightforward, while the Japanese are typically more reserved and formal.
-Team members from these cultures may have to make an effort to adapt to each other’s style and expectations.
+For example, some cultures have a more direct and straightforward style of addressing problems, while others prefer to focus on the relationship and take a more subtle and reserved approach.
+Team members from different regions or cultures may have to make an effort to adapt to each other’s style and expectations.

 The phrase “time is money” translates well for most cultures, since money is a universal priority in the business world.
 If everyone on the team respects each other’s time as they would respect each other’s money, that can go a long way.